Nanopore native RNA sequencing of a human poly(A) transcriptomePublication

 Date: 18th November 2019 | Source: Nature Methods

-High throughput RNA sequencing technologies have dramatically advanced our understanding of transcriptome complexity and regulation.
-However, these cDNA-based methods lose information contained in biological RNA because the copied reads are short or because modifications are not carried forward in cDNA.
-Here we address these limitations using a native poly(A) RNA sequencing strategy developed by Oxford Nanopore Technologies (ONT).
-Our study focused on poly(A) RNA isolated from the human cell line GM12878, from which we sequenced approximately 9.9 million individual aligned strands.
-These native RNA sequence reads had an N50 length of 1334 bases, and a maximum length of 22,000 bases.
-A total of 78,199 high-confidence isoforms were identified by combining long nanopore reads with short higher accuracy Illumina reads.
-Among these isoforms, over 50% are not present in GENCODE v24.
-We describe strategies for assessing 3′ poly(A) tail length, base modifications and transcript haplotypes using this single molecule technology.
-Together, these nanopore-based techniques are poised to deliver new insights into RNA biology.
+High-throughput complementary DNA sequencing technologies have advanced our understanding of transcriptome complexity and regulation.
+However, these methods lose information contained in biological RNA because the copied reads are often short and modifications are not retained.
+We address these limitations using a native poly(A) RNA sequencing strategy developed by Oxford Nanopore Technologies.
+Our study generated 9.9 million aligned sequence reads for the human cell line GM12878, using thirty MinION flow cells at six institutions.
+These native RNA reads had a median length of 771 bases, and a maximum aligned length of over 21,000 bases.
+Mitochondrial poly(A) reads provided an internal measure of read-length quality.
+We combined these long nanopore reads with higher accuracy short-reads and annotated GM12878 promoter regions to identify 33,984 plausible RNA isoforms.
+We describe strategies for assessing 3′ poly(A) tail length, base modifications and transcript haplotypes.